 Areas surrounding the Amalfi Coast

-A bit outside of the Amalfi coast, but not too far, there is place where you can actually overlook the entire Amalfi Coast along with the islands of Capri and Ischia.
+A bit outside of the Amalfi coast, but not too far, there is a place where you can actually overlook the entire Amalfi Coast along with the islands of Capri and Ischia.

 From Castellammare di Stabia, just before Sorrento, you can take a cable car up to Monte Faito, the highest peak in the coast (about 4000 feet) and get this amazing view, hike and have a picnic.
 There is also one restaurant up on the top, and some ancient Roman ruins (they make for some amazing pictures with the blue in the background!).

 The cable car ride is quite exciting as you are hanging on a thin cable and getting higher and higher.
-Kids and adults alike will love it, and in the summer, you can take a much needed break from the heat by going to this higher elevation.
+Kids and adults alike will love it, and in the summer, you can take a much-needed break from the heat by going to this higher elevation.

 Where to stay in the Amalfi Coast: Sorrento

 Sorrento is a perfect spot to stay to enjoy the Amalfi Coast.
-It is a bigger town, so you have all the comforts and commodities that you may need, and it has many options on hotels, from cheap to chic.
+It is a bigger town, so you have all the comforts and commodities that you may need, and it has many options for hotels, from cheap to chic.
 It’s well connected from Naples with trains, ferries and buses.

 Additionally, it’s a great destination on its own!
 Sorrento is the world capital of limoncello, and there are shops to have a taste of it in every corner.
 In this beautiful town, enjoy a stroll at the Villa Comunale, a romantic terrace and garden that overlooks the whole Sorrento gulf.

 Check out the Vallone deiMulini, a 200-year-old abandoned mill in a green, lush and mysterious setting.
 Take a bus to Bagnidella Regina Giovanna.
-This Roman queen had a villa on a beautiful cliff, and she would bathe in a natural sea water pool at the bottom of her villa.
+This Roman queen had a villa on a beautiful cliff, and she would bathe in a natural seawater pool at the bottom of her villa.

 The water in this natural water hole is incredible, and since the queen is gone, you can now use what used to be her private pool and enjoy some Roman ruins, cliff diving, and scenic views while you’re at it.